hw271/PageRank/README.md

 The project contains four subprojects:

-1. **Preprocess**: we first extract all the pages from the dump and conduct some text preprocessing.
+1. **Preprocess**: We first extract all the pages from the dump and conduct some text preprocessing.
-2. **Filter**: then we filter stubs redirects and disambiguation pages.
+2. **Filter**:We filter stubs, redirects and disambiguation pages.
 3. **PageRank**: We implement the PageRank algorithm in this subproject.
-4. **Domain-Specific PageRank**: We implement domain specific pagerank algorithm in two domains: Football, and Georgetown University.
+4. **Domain-Specific PageRank**: We implement domain specific pagerank algorithm for two domains: Football, and Georgetown University, respectively.